Get info on what you need to know about driving in New Zealand with ten tips to make it easier for you to drive and stay on the left side of the road.

-Be courteous on the road and please have consideration with other road users (cyclists and farmers).
+Be courteous on the road and please have consideration with other road users such as cyclists and farmers.
 If you know you’re going to be drinking, let someone else drive.

 Whenever you’re driving on a two-lane road, keep the center line on your side (the driver’s side) of the car.
 This will automatically help you stay on the left side of the road.

-The easy part will be following cars, that is, if there are cars ahead of you, you can just follow them and you’ll be allright – it will be easy to stay on the left side of the road that way.
+The easy part will be following cars, that is, if there are cars ahead of you, you can just follow them and you’ll be alright – it will be easy to stay on the left side of the road.

 The difficult part will probably be getting back on the road after stopping somewhere.
 You must remind yourself to get in the left lane when you get back onto the road.

-I can remember a comical situation near Whakapapa when I had briefly stopped at the visitor’s center and got back onto the road, only to catch myself driving on the right side of the road.
-Luckily I became aware of this after just a few seconds of starting to drive.
+I can remember a funny situation near Whakapapa after I had briefly stopped at the visitor’s center and then got back onto the road, only to catch myself driving on the right side of the road.
+Luckily I became aware of this just after a few seconds of starting to drive.

 Note: This article was accurate when it was published.
 Please confirm all details directly with the companies in question before planning your trip.